| Though Eowyn could not eat,

 "Thank you, Master Healer," said Legolas.

-Eowyn watched as the healer disappeared down the stairs, then
+Eowyn watched the healer disappear down the stairs, then she

 "Oh, Eowyn," whispered Legolas.
 "I love you."